GIScience/gis-training-resource-center/content/Modul_1/en_qgis_installation.md

 ---
 ```
 4. The download will start.
-5. Install QGIS!
+5. Locate the downloaded file (usually in your Downloads folder) and run it to
+start the installer
+6. Follow the installer instructions to install QGIS!

 ## Windows specialities

 ### 32 Bit or 64 Bit?
 For __Windows operating systems__, there is always a 32-bit version and a 64-bit version of each QGIS version available for download.
 Which version to install depends on your computer and operating system.
-If it is not clear how many bits your operating system has, you can easily find out: Left-click on the __Windows icon at__ the bottom left of the screen (alternatively, open the Windows search function).
+If it is not clear how many bits your operating system has, you can easily find out: Left-click on the __Windows icon__ at the bottom left of the screen (alternatively, open the Windows search function).
 Type __"System"__ on the keyboard, click on the entry __"System"__ in the search results.
 Under the item __"System type"__ you can read the bit number.

 ```{Note}
 Since QGIS 3.20 there are only 64-bit Windows executables.